kevinlin311tw/caffe-cvprw15/README.md

     $ ./prepare_eval.sh

 Second, launch matalb and run `run_cifar10.m` to perform the evaluation of `precision at k` and `mean average precision at k`.
 We set `k=1000` in the experiments.
+The bit length of binary codes is `48`.
 This process takes around 12 minutes.

     >> run_cifar10